notelix/notelix/README.md

 For production use, please host your own server (see `building and running backend`), and use cron + pg_dump or https://github.com/wal-g/wal-g to backup your database.

-# Using Notelix as a service to add it to your website without requiring users to install a browser extension
+# Using Notelix Embedded to add it to your website without requiring users to install a browser extension

-Try [here](https://public-dev.notelix.com/saas/).
-See [chrome-extension/saas.html](./chrome-extension/saas.html) for the
+Try [here](https://public-dev.notelix.com/embedded/).
+See [chrome-extension/embedded.html](./chrome-extension/embedded.html) for the
 code.

 A note about LICENSE: If you want to integrate Notelix into your project using the above method, it's okay not to